 The Avatar VRX can be ordered from Caddx with a starting price of $209.
 Besides the basic kit, there are seven combo kits with various VTX options.
 The Walksnail VRX and Avatar HD Pro bundle is priced at $309.
 Only this month, you can get it with $50 off using this coupon code ‘VRXCOUPON‘!

-Can I use it with DJI FPV Goggles V2?
+Can I use it with DJI FPV Goggles V2, Goggles, or Integra?

-As the DJI Goggles V2 does not have an HDMI input, it cannot be used directly with the Walksnail VRX module.
+As none of the DJI FPV goggles, including Goggles V2, have an HDMI input, they cannot be used directly with the Walksnail VRX module.
 You can use an external HDMI to AV converter, dramatically reducing the video quality and adding significant latency.
-Instead, the newer Goggles 2 and Integra are fully compatible and provide an excellent user experience.

 Walksnail AVATAR VRX FPV headset compatibility list: